gg-mmill/GitGuardian-API-Remediation-Workflow-Notebook/README.md

-# GitGuardian API Remediaion Workflow Kitchen Sink
+# GitGuardian API Remediaion Workflow Notebook

 ## What
 A [Jupyter Notebook](https://jupyter.org/install) to learn how to use the GitGuardian APIs and experiment with automation.